Monica and Stormy: Scandals in two eras

 For more than a decade afterwards, Monica Lewinsky kept out of the public eye.

 Then, in 2014, she wrote a 5,000-word essay in Vanity Fair entitled "Shame and survival".
-She said had been diagnosed with post-traumatic stress disorder, had struggled with suicidal thoughts during the court proceedings, and had trouble getting jobs because of her notoriety in the years afterwards.
+She said she had been diagnosed with post-traumatic stress disorder, had struggled with suicidal thoughts during the court proceedings, and had trouble getting jobs because of her notoriety in the years afterwards.

 "Unlike the other parties involved, I was so young that I had no established identity to which I could return," she concluded.
 "I didn't 'let this define' me - I simply hadn't had the life experience to establish my own identity in 1998.
 If you haven't figured out who you are, it's hard not to accept the horrible image of you created by others."